NBISweden/elixir_evaluation_evaluation/docs/introduction.md

 It is common practice that courses are evaluated by surveys `[Brazas & Ouellette, 2016][Gurwitz et al., 2020][Jordan et al., 2018]`.

-This does not mean that the questions in such surveys are useful.
+Although these surveys are developed with the best intentions, it does not necessarily mean that the questions in such surveys are useful.
-For example, 2 out of 3 teachers of one NBIS course have the shared verdict that the NBIS questions are useless, where 1 is neutral and reasoning 'it is what we commonly do'.
+For example, 2 out of 3 teachers of one NBIS course have the shared verdict that the NBIS questions are -I quote- 'useless', where 1 is neutral and reasoning 'it is what we commonly do'.

 ???- question "Source?"